Marte’s four hits lead Marlins past Rockies 11-4

 Jorge Alfaro also had three hits, and his RBI single capped a three-run sixth for Miami.

-Staked to an 11-0 lead, Rogers surrendered Brendan Rodgers’ leadoff homer and Yonathan Daza’s RBI groundout in the seventh.
+Staked to an 11-0 lead, Rogers surrendered Brendan Rodgers’ leadoff homer and Daza’s RBI groundout in the seventh.

+“A big boost of confidence,” Rogers said of pitching with a huge advantage.
+“It makes me want to attack the strike zone even more.

 The Rockies scored twice against reliever Ross Detwiler in the eighth on Rodgers’ RBI single and Ryan McMahon’s sacrifice fly.